ATL-Flaneur/CoreWebApp/README.md

 curl -X POST  -H "Content-Type: application/json" -d '{"firstName":"Fred", "lastName":"Foobar", "age":42}' http://localhost:8080/adduser
 ```

 Users are internally assigned IDs starting with 0.
 A userlist with IDs for each user may be obtained with the *getusers* API.
+Returning the ID in the response to this call is a planned optimization.

 ### /deluser